Near miss (safety)

-A near miss, near hit or close call is an unplanned event that has the potential to cause, but does not actually result in human injury, environmental or equipment damage, or an interruption to normal operation.
+A near miss, near death, near hit, or close call is an unplanned event that has the potential to cause, but does not actually result in human injury, environmental or equipment damage, or an interruption to normal operation.

 OSHA defines a near miss as an incident in which no property was damaged and no personal injury was sustained, but where, given a slight shift in time or position, damage or injury easily could have occurred.
 Near misses also may be referred to as near accidents, accident precursors, injury-free events and, in the case of moving objects, near collisions.
 A near miss is often an error, with harm prevented by other considerations and circumstances.

 Causes

 There are factors for a near miss related to the operator, and factors related to the context.
 Fatigue is an example for the former.
 The risk of a car crash after a more than 24h shift for physicians has been observed to increase by 168%, and the risk of near miss by 460%.

 Factors relating to the context include time pressures, unfamiliar settings, and in the case of health care, diverse patients, and high patient-to-nurse staffing ratios.